jserecatala/MRS-Open-Data-Challenge-/README.md

 # MRS-Open-Data-Challenge-

-Contains the PowerPoint presentation for the MRS Open Data Challenge and a Python script for the calculation of average range EN.
+Contains the PowerPoint presentation for the MRS Open Data Challenge